therealasrz/LOL-analysis/README.md

 # League of Legends FirstBlood Statistical Analysis

-A data science project at UCSD that performs Exploratory Data Analysis, Hypothesis test, creating Baseline Models and fiannly performing fairness analysis on real-life gaming data from League of Legends.
+League of Legends FirstBlood Statistical Analysis is a comprehensive data science project conducted at UCSD.
+The project encompasses various stages of analysis, starting from exploratory data analysis to hypothesis testing, creation of baseline models, and concluding with fairness analysis.
+The primary focus of the project is to investigate the significance of the "first blood" event in League of Legends matches and its impact on match statistics and outcomes.

 Authors: Sirui Zhang, Jingxiao Qiu